Car crashes through gate at South Carolina nuclear plant before pop-up barrier stops it

 SENECA, S.C.
 (AP) — A driver tried to crash through the exit gates of a South Carolina nuclear plant Thursday night about an hour after security asked the same car to leave when it tried to enter, authorities said.

-A pop-up security barrier stopped the car with an Arkansas license plate at the Oconee Nuclear Station near Seneca around 8 p.m., Oconee County Sheriff’s spokesman Jimmy Watt said in a statement.
+A pop-up security barrier stopped the car with an Arkansas license plate at the Oconee Nuclear Station near Seneca at about 8 p.m., Oconee County Sheriff’s spokesman Jimmy Watt said in a statement.

 The driver backed up and tried to drive down a dirt road as Duke Energy security tried to block him in.
 The driver tried to hit the guards, then drove through a fence and off the nuclear plant property, Watt said.

-He drove a short distance from the plant and turned down a driveway, where the homeowner fired warning shots, investigators said.
+He drove a short distance from the plant and shots were fired, although deputies haven’t determined who fired them, Watt said.

 None of the security staff was injured, Duke Energy said.